WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-nonquerty` - Use the keyname to workout the scan code when handling key input.
 This is an experimental feature.

 * `-exclusivefs` - Tells the game to minimize the window if in fullscreen mode, and the player Command-Tabs.
 Only works on OS X.

+# Dedicated Server

+* `-usegh` - Load support for third party DLLs by loading the DLL "ghostinj.dll".